Rocky Mountain Horse: Breed history

 In 1986, the Rocky Mountain Horse Association was created to increase population numbers and promote the breed; there were only 26 horses in the first batch of registrations.
 Since then, the association has, over the life of the registry, registered over 25000 horses as of 2015, and the breed has spread to 47 states and 11 countries.
 In order to be accepted by the registry, a foal's parentage must be verified via DNA testing.
 Horses must also, after reaching 23 months of age, be inspected to ensure that they meet the physical characteristic and gait requirements of the registry.
-The Rocky Mountain Horse is listed at "Watch" status by the American Livestock Breeds Conservancy, meaning that the estimated global population of the breed is fewer than 15,000, with fewer than 800 registrations annually in the US.
+The Rocky Mountain Horse is listed at "threatened" status by The Livestock Conservancy.

 The breed was originally developed for general use on the farms of the Appalachian foothills, where it was found pulling plows and buggies, working cattle and being ridden by both adults and children.
 Today, it is still used for working cattle, as well as endurance riding and pleasure riding.
 The breed's gait and disposition make it sought out by elderly and disabled riders.
 Each September, the Kentucky Horse Park hosts the International Rocky Mountain Horse Show.